mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

    echo "✅ MCP Request Router server created"
    ```

    The MCP Request Router now provides intelligent routing capabilities, demonstrating how MCP servers can chain together to create sophisticated middleware workflows.
-This component makes context-aware decisions about where to route requests based on AI analysis results.
+This component makes context-aware decisions about where to route requests based on AI analysis results, enabling dynamic backend selection based on content complexity and sentiment analysis.

 3. **Create MCP Server for Response Enhancement**:

    The response enhancer MCP server shows how AI can be used to intelligently modify and improve API responses.
-This component leverages Vertex AI to add contextual information, optimize response formats, and apply business-specific enhancements based on the original request context and routing decisions.
+This component leverages Vertex AI to add contextual information, optimize response formats, and apply business-specific enhancements based on the original request context and routing decisions, completing the intelligent processing pipeline.

    ```bash
    # Navigate to response enhancer directory